At the Nexus of Big Data and Dispute Resolution

 This paper presents findings from an ongoing project that has analysed over 225 million annual online conflict-related search queries to better understand the scope and scale of conflict in America.
-The frequency, location, sentimentality, and timing of 52,203 unique conflict search terms were monitored for every US County.
+The frequency, location, sentimentality and timing of 52,203 unique conflict search terms were monitored for every US county.
 Analysis has revealed the public’s collective interests and conflict intensities within 225 distinct conflict contexts, many of which have cyclical trends that can inform resource development and deployment efforts.
-It has allowed for the creation of maps detailing where conflict strongly arrests or strangely avoids local populations.
+It has allowed for the creation of maps detailing where conflict arrests or avoids local populations.
 Finally, it has revealed new insights into how the public prioritises frames for their conflicts and their preferred resolutions.
 Creative integration of traditional and previously unaligned data, such as presented here, will change the dispute resolution field with regard to its understanding of the dispute resolution marketplace, the surfacing of opportunities to satisfy that market, and the ability to monitor the resulting impact of interventions from the personal to broad societal levels.

 Data informs the professional climate in which we live.
 Big data, with a scale only newly and still nascently capable of penetrating analyses, has the potential to inform that climate with consequence beyond current comprehension (McKinsey Global Institute 2011).
 Its quantified nature increasingly pervades our existence, influences our behaviour, and contours our position and possibility (Economist 2010; Pew Research Center 2012).
 As with the natural climate, it often does this largely unnoticed and without the critical reflection its impact deserves.
 Instead, our psychology and our social condition favour the anecdote of our artificially conditioned familiarity (Plous 1993).
 As professionals, we often measure our success and failures based on limited understandings of narrowly aligned competition and inarticulately defined local markets (Welch, Immelt, Dammerman and Wright 2001; Gaglio and Katz 2001).
 We design our practice in response to a perception of and preference for what occurs within our conceptual walls, neglecting the irrefutable and not inconsequential influence of the broader climate which swirls about outside; attending to our programmatic and practice thermostats without regard for the seasons or storm fronts chronicled and foretold by data.